-- starting meeting - planning meeting when the work plan with boundaries, questions, methods and approach, structure and content, the end product and the timetable are discussed, formulated and finished. - review meetings often several times during the course of the work - structure meeting when the work is nearing completion and is to be compiled. - final meeting final submission and presentation are discussed.
+- starting meeting often before the degree project is registered. - planning meeting when the work plan with boundaries, questions, methods and approach, structure and content, the end product and the timetable are discussed and formulated often before the degree project is registered. - review meetings often several times during the course of the work - structure meeting when the work is nearing completion and is to be compiled. - final meeting final submission and presentation are discussed.